st-keller/kiss/README.md

 ## The Journey

-Equipped with trusted knowledge, we can start a journey now.
-Wherever it will lead us, according to Dijkstra we will face a lot of work and nearly no appreciation.
+Equipped with trusted knowledge, we can start a journey.
+Wherever it will lead us - according to Dijkstra - we will face a lot of work and nearly no appreciation.
 But if simplicity is such a great thing, we should be able to accomplish things we couldn't achieve before, and boldly go where no man has gone before.
 And if we go astray, we can always step back or start anew.